 About 90 minutes away from Mexico City, you’ll find one of the cutest towns in the world.
-Tucked away in mountains long deemed sacred by the natives, Tepoztlan truly feels like a powerful place.
+Tucked away in a valley surrounded by mountains long deemed sacred by the natives, Tepoztlan truly feels like a powerful place.
 There is beauty and magic in every direction.
 I came to Tepoztlan on a whim and ended up falling in love with the little village.
-Between the mountain views, colorful streets, and delicious Pre-Hispanic food, it won me over pretty easily.
+Between the stunning mountain views, colorful streets and alleyways, and delicious Pre-Hispanic food, it won me over pretty easily.

-It’s been named as one of Mexico’s pueblos magicos, or magic towns.
+Is Tepoztlan worth visiting?
+Well, it’s been named as one of Mexico’s pueblos magicos, or magic towns.
 These are places that have been deemed culturally, historically, or touristically significant.
-There are 132 pueblos magicos in Mexico, but I reckon that Tepoztlan definitely ranks as one of the best.
+There are 132 pueblos magicos in Mexico, but I reckon of the ones that I’ve been to, Tepoztlan definitely ranks as one of the best.
 There’s just something special about Tepoztlan.
 It’s worth going off the well worn international tourist trail to check out.

 How To Get To Tepoztlan

-Tepoztlan is a small pueblo magico located in the Morelos state of Mexico.
-It’s about 90 minutes from Mexico City, depending on what part of the city you’re in.
+Tepoztlan is a small pueblo magico located in the small state of Morelos.
+It is about an hour and a half from Mexico City, depending on what part of the city you’re in.
 That makes it a popular weekend destination for the residents of Mexico City.
 That being said, it is very easy to get to Tepoztlan from Mexico City.

 To get to Tepoztlan, you’ll first need to get to Mexico City and either catch a direct bus there, or a bus to Cuernavaca.
 From the Mexico City Airport, I immediately caught a bus to Cuernavaca and then took a taxi to Tepoztlan for about 200 pesos ($10).
 It’s a 30-40 minute ride, so I didn’t think it was a bad price, and it had been a long travel day so I took the easy way out.